kabk/go-theses-2022-pavlo-sharapata/content/03-the-origin.md

 </div>

-The only difference between track fossils and actual preserved remains is that it is much harder to identify an animal by only studying the footprint.
+The only difference between track fossils (a fossilized footprint) and actual preserved remains is that it is much harder to identify an animal by only studying the footprint.
 Some of them might have very similar anatomies, structures of the feet, similarities in claws, paws, toes and so on.
 Because of lack of studies in urban Paleontology, specificity of the field and the obscurity overall&hairsp;—&hairsp;there are not many conclusions we can draw based on any information that concrete provides us with.
 When the evidence is so small&hairsp;—&hairsp;it is very easy to misinterpret what we see, which makes this process somewhat similar to the inspection of the prehistoric footprints.<br>
 <br>

 Preserved remains of ancient mollusk organisms, however, are much easier to characterize today due to an extensive data sets scientists had been busy updating since as early as the 6th century B.C.
 In fact, it impressive how much we have learned since then.
 We have assigned them into Orders and organized them in Kingdoms, Phylums, Classes and Subclasses.
 We have managed to identify their lifespans millions of years after they were gone.
 We understood how their nervous system worked, what their favorite food was, and how they behaved.
-Not only they turned out to be time capsules to oceans’ pristine past, but also gave us a useful insight into the whole history of marine organisms.<br>
+Not only they turned out to be time capsules to our oceans' pristine past, but also gave us a useful insight into the whole history of marine organisms.<br>
 <br>

 But how did these biological remains of prehistoric life get trapped in our man-made landscapes? <br>